 The Space Imagery Center at the Lunar and Planetary Laboratory, University of Arizona, is a research collection of NASA planetary photography, cartographic products, and technical documentation.
-Established in 1977, the Center is one of 17 NASA Regional Planetary Image Facilities around the world.
-These facilities collect and disseminate planetary mission data to local scientists, students, educators and the media.
-The Center is staffed by a Data Manager who can assist in selecting images.
+Established in 1977, the Center spent much of its life as one of 17 NASA Regional Planetary Image Facilities located around the world.

 The Space Imagery Center houses a wide variety of images, videos, and data sets in its collection.